-Now watch as we walk through all the steps for you.
+Now watch as we walk through Steps 1-6 for you

 Most editions of TPC allow Multiple Drawings in each survey.
 Here, we have Page 1 and Page 2 of a plat.
 You might have Phase 1 and Phase 2 or include As-Built drawings or construction drawings.

 With multiple drawings, each drawing gets it’s data from the survey, so update a line in the survey and every drawing that uses that line is updated – automatically.
 Talk about making life just a little easier.
 Once you start using TPC Desktop, you’ll discover lots of little time savers just like this.
 They are part of the reason our slogan is ‘Traverse PC – Practical Solutions’.

 TPC even includes drawing groups, so you can group similar drawings together.

 Put all your planning drawings in a Planning group, all your as-built drawings in an As-Built group.
 So when you open the file two years from now, you know what each drawing is before you even open it.

 And when it comes to delivering a drawing from TPC, you can plot directly to any Windows printer or write DWG, DXF, DGN, PDF, PNG, JPG, GIF or TIF files of your drawings.

 TPC even includes its own PDF driver so you can print any drawing or report to a PDF file.Print a PDF of Your Drawing (1:04)

 TPC has all the tools to read / write CAD files, including DWG, DXF and DGN.